-32 For further details, reference is made to the content of the file.
+30 For further details, reference is made to the content of the file.

-The applicants' project application for an incremental gas transport capacity project in the form of a capacity upgrade has been approved but only with amendments to the offer level, the SRCs and the parameters of the economic test (operative part 1).
+31 The applicants' project application for an incremental gas transport capacity project in the form of a capacity upgrade has been approved but only with amendments to the offer level, the SRCs and the parameters of the economic test (operative part 1).
 To this extent, the formal and material requirements for approval have been met.
-The project application could not be approved with the offer level, SRCs and parameters from the original application.
+The project application could not be approved with the offer level, SRCs, parameters and alternative allocation mechanism from the original application.